Skip navigation

 • You will rest your arm on a table or other surface, so your arm is level with your heart.
 You may be asked to roll up your sleeve.

-• Your provider will wrap a blood pressure cuff around your arm.
+• Your health care provider will wrap a blood pressure cuff around your arm.
 A blood pressure cuff is a strap-like device.
 It should fit snugly around your upper arm, with the bottom edge placed just above your elbow.

 • Your provider will inflate the blood pressure cuff using a small hand pump or by pressing a button on an automated device.